jarumihooi/notes-1/Lesson5 annotated.md

 By default (at least with a CNN), you'll get three layer groups.
 If you say `slice(1e-5, 1e-3)`, you will get `1e-5` learning rate for the first layer group, `1e-4` for the second, `1e-3` for the third.
 So now if you go back and look at the way that we're training, hopefully you'll see that this makes a lot of sense.

-This divided by three thing, it's a little weird and we won't talk about why that is until part two of the course.
+*This divided by three thing, it's a little weird and we won't talk about why that is until part two of the course.
 It's a specific quirk around batch normalization.
 So we can discuss that in the advanced topic if anybody's interested.

 That is fine tuning.
 Hopefully that makes that a little bit less mysterious.

+Me: Add to Resume, improve regularization by calculating learning rates, using discriminative LR Figure out what is going on with the /3 Does the ResNet/CNN have 3 layer groups at the end that we unfreeze?

 [[19:49](https://youtu.be/uQtTwhpv7Ew?t=1189)]